 The project's process is defined by tailoring the STAR EPL set of standard processes.
-Development Scientists assist the Development Lead in a description of the tasks that have been identified to accomplish the defined process.
+The Development Lead provides the description of the tasks that have been identified to accomplish the defined process, with assistance from Development Scientists, Development Testers, and Development Programmers.